English Idioms starting with "C"

 Which are your favorite English idioms?

 The best way to learn—and remember—English idioms is to practice using them.
 Which are your favorite expressions from the list?
-Try to write a sample sentence below in the comments section using one of these English idioms from the list.
+Write some practice sentences in your notebook.